mnaveiro/dog_breed_classifier/README.md

 I use a pre-trained ResNet-50 model to detect dogs in images.
 In order to check to see if an image is predicted to contain a dog by the pre-trained ResNet-50 model, we need only check if the model returns a value between 151 and 268 (the categories corresponding to dogs).

-Finaly, I use transfer learning to create a CNN that can identify dog breed from images.
-The model uses the the pre-trained ResNet50 model as a fixed feature extractor.
+Finally, I use transfer learning to create a CNN that can identify dog breed from images.
+The model uses the pre-trained ResNet50 model as a fixed feature extractor.

 #### Steps:
 * if a dog is detected in the image, return the predicted breed.